 ExpressVPN is without a doubt the best VPN for Android.
 Its dedicated app requires you to enter a one-time activation code for the device, after which you don’t have to enter a username or password again.
 The well-designed app can be set to connect as soon as Android starts up.
 You can choose between UDP (faster) or TCP (more stable) OpenVPN protocols.
 Torrenting and other peer-to-peer traffic is allowed.

 ExpressVPN operates more than 1,500 servers in 94 countries.
 It’s one of the most reliable VPNs in terms of both performance and ability to unblock geo-locked content from Netflix, BBC iPlayer, Amazon Prime Video, and Hulu, both in a web browser and in each of their respective Android apps.
 You won’t find better security, which includes 256-bit encryption, perfect forward secrecy, DNS leak protection.
 ExpressVPN keeps minimal metadata logs and will never record your online activity or your IP address.

-The Android app is available from Google Play, the Amazon Appstore, and an APK via direct download.
+The Android VPN app is available from Google Play, the Amazon Appstore, and an APK via direct download.
 ExpressVPN also has an iOS, and a desktop VPN client for each of the three major operating systems: Windows, MacOS, and Linux.
 Three devices can be connected simultaneously.